 Above all, this means that company processes can be adapted to new or changed conditions in line with requirements.
 And this is done without overburdening the basic structures in the company with redundancies and inconsistencies.
 Processes can be easily extended if new standards need to be taken into account.

 When setting up an IMS, it is important to put yourself in the employee's shoes.
 Accordingly, terms and processes from the employees' everyday work should be used.

 Planning phase: A good overview

-In the planning phase, it is worthwhile to involve an external consulting firm to incorporate experience from integration projects at other companies.
-Then all documents and requirements are put on the table to be able to create a requirement and interaction analysis.
+In the planning phase, it is worthwhile to involve an external consulting firm in order to incorporate experience from integration projects at other companies.
+Then all documents and requirements are put on the table in order to be able to create a requirements and interaction analysis.
 Based on this, a diagnosis is made as to where, for example, integration is worthwhile as a first step.

 Improvement phase: Bundling information

 In the improvement phase, the organization measures the results, the metrics of which it has previously defined, from the perspective of interested parties.
 Monitoring via internal and external audits is important.
 Management review, where management itself can give an assessment, is also essential.
 This can be done, for example, through small-scale management evaluations spread over the year.
 In the course of the improvement phase, the organization decides whether and which further systems it will integrate and for which management systems it will also seek or continue certification.